 Kitchari for OneFebruary 8, 2016

 Kitchari for One is Ayurveda’s ultimate version of a Vegetarian chicken soup.
 It’s great to eat during periods of cleansing, illness, or whenever your digestion needs a break.
-Kitchari for One is a perfect meal during Kapha Season, Kitchari gently helps detoxify our body from the toxins that tend to build up during the winter months.
-Many of you love this recipe!
-This post is one of my top views.
+It’s a perfect meal during Kapha Season as it gently helps detoxify our body from the toxins that tend to build up during the winter months.
 The ability to eat this yummy meal during a cleanse helps keep the transition gentle.
-A small amount of Ghee goes a long way and oh so flavorful.
+A small amount of ghee goes a long way and is oh so flavorful.

 Leftovers are an unfortunate no-no, according to Ayurveda, so here’s a simple recipe for a single serving

 - 1/4 cup yellow mung dal

 - 1/4 tsp turmeric root powder

 - 1-2 cups diced vegetable(s) of choice (carrots, zucchini, broccoli, peas, greens, etc.)

 - 1/4 cup cilantro or parsley